How to Create CLI Utilities with Python

 Packaging and Distribution

 Now that we’ve built a fully functional and user-friendly CLI tool, the next step is to package and distribute it so others can install and use it easily.
-This section will cover:
+This section covers converting the script into an executable command, packaging it with setuptools, and publishing it to PyPI.

 To allow installation via pip install, we need to create a package structure: